 “Ooh,” I breathed.

 “You can pick a cicchetti for yourself or I’ll select some for the group and we’ll all share them together.”
 The Chicago duo chose their own.
 Reluctantly, I wished I could read the Italian and know if I was choosing octopus or not.

 The glass case was probably five feet long and filled with slices of French bread piled with meats, cheeses, spreads, and unrecognizable lumps.

 “Cicchetti?”
 Paul asked.
-He totally massacred the word, but Francisco did not correct his pronunciation.
+He totally massacred the word, but Francesco did not correct his pronunciation.

 Bud, if you want a tip, learn my name.
 Paul gripped my hand.
 Twenty years of marriage and he didn’t just read my mind.
 He heard it.

 “Let me see what we have here.
 We have like your grilled cheese, I think.”
 He pointed to a fried bread sandwich.
 “But in Venice, we add a surprise, an anchovy in the middle and dip the sandwich in a batter to fry in lard.
 Delicimo!”

 “This is Baccalà Mantecato,” he said pointing to crostini spread with a white fluffy concoction that looked like marshmallow.
 “It is salted cod spread.”